 Click logo to play wmv file

-The front of the FBN production center at 730 E. Broadway in Glendale, California.
+The front of the FBN production center in Glendale, California.
 The building was formerly the home of Glendale Hardware

 Jim Bakker at WHCT telethon